Portal about bathroom renovation. Useful tips

 Neuter gender

-As we know, inanimate objects belong to the middle gender in the English language, natural phenomena as well as children under one year old and animals.
-Most of the nouns that are neuter in English are translated into Russian by a masculine or feminine noun.
+As we know, the neuter gender in English refers to inanimate objects, natural phenomena, as well as children under one year old and animals.
+Most nouns that are neuter in English are translated into Russian as masculine or feminine nouns.

 For example: